 How do you help kids cope during emergencies or tragedies?
-Or, how to help a child after a traumatic event or helping kids cope with anxiety?
-We’ll talk about explaining trauma to a child, how to help a child in crisis, and all about feeling safe and being safe during public health disasters, natural disasters, weather storms, public health emergencies, or personal stress and even dealing with disappointment activities.
+(Grab your FREE coping skills worksheet pack!)
+How to help a child after a traumatic event or helping kids cope with anxiety: explaining trauma to a child and how to help a child in crisis.
+All about feeling safe and being safe during public health disasters, natural disasters, weather storms, public health emergencies, or personal stress and even dealing with disappointment activities.

 There will come a time when children traumatized by earthquake, tornadoes, or other natural disasters, public health disasters, or even personal stress and dealing with disappointment.